akarshh66/Proof-Of-Attention-/README.md

 > A privacy-preserving attention verification system for online courses using INCO and Shardeum blockchains.

+## 📋 About POA

+**Proof of Attention (POA)** is a privacy-first verification system that cryptographically proves learners paid real attention to online content.
+Unlike traditional completion certificates or AI-based attention detection, POA:

+- ✅ **Measures actual engagement signals** - Active time, focus, mouse/keyboard activity
+- ✅ **Preserves privacy** - Raw behavioral data is never exposed
+- ✅ **Enables verification** - Proofs are anchored on-chain for immutable verification
+- ✅ **Works at scale** - Integrates with any course platform seamlessly

+The system bridges course platforms and learners through a privacy-preserving verification layer, creating trustworthy proof of engagement without surveillance.

+---

 ## 🎯 One-Line Mission

 **"This MVP verifies real learner attention using measurable engagement signals before allowing lesson completion."**